 - Broken Bones: These injuries, like head injuries, are normally permanent.
 Bicycle crashes damage bones so badly that surgery and physical therapy can only do so much.
 Most of these victims must deal with permanent loss of use, such as chronic shoulder stiffness or an inability to fully flex a knee.

 - Exsanguination: Excessive blood loss is also an issue, mostly because splintered bones often pierce blood vessels and even internal organs.
 Such bleeding is difficult to detect and even more difficult to stop.

 The medical bills in a serious injury case could exceed $100,000.
 That’s especially true on the West Coast, which has the highest average daily hospitalization cost in the country.
-To ensure that victims get the treatment they need when they need it, our Campbell personal injury attorneys usually partner with vehicle injury physicians who charge nothing upfront for their services.
+To ensure that victims get the treatment they need when they need it, our San Jose personal injury attorneys usually partner with vehicle injury physicians who charge nothing upfront for their services.

 Attorneys can defer medical expenses and other costs, but these bills come due eventually.
 Therefore, the aforementioned compensation is critical in these claims.
 To obtain it, victim/plaintiffs must prove negligence, or a lack of care, by a preponderance of the evidence, or more likely than not.

 That lack of care could be a lack of ordinary care.
 This duty requires motorists to drive defensively and avoid accidents if possible.